Armandase/models/imdb_one_hot/README.md

 # Model for IMDB dataset
 ## A dense network used to classify movie reviews (positive or negative)

 The dataset is composed of 50000 review, splitted between train and test.
-The lenght of each review is reshaped to 10 000 words and reformat to one hot encoding matrix.
+The length of each review is reshaped to 10 000 words and reformat to one hot encoding matrix.

-There is also a dictionnary which is used to assign a value to a word.
+There is also a dictionary which is used to assign a value to a word.
 </br>
-In this case, it's composed of the most 10 000 commons words of every review (keras already provide the dictionnary for this dataset).
+In this case, it's composed of the most 10 000 commons words of every review (keras already provide the dictionary for this dataset).

 ### Neural network architecture